googleapis/google-cloud-node/handwritten/nodejs-error-reporting/README.md

 ```

 - **One may even catch and report application-wide uncaught errors:**
-  - *It is recommended to catch uncaughtExceptions for production-deployed applications*
+  - *It is recommended to catch uncaughtExceptions for production-deployed applications.*
-  - To read more about uncaught exception handling in Node.js and what it means for your application [please click here](https://nodejs.org/api/process.html#process_event_uncaughtexception)
+  - To read more about uncaught exception handling in Node.js and what it means for your application [please click here](https://nodejs.org/api/process.html#process_event_uncaughtexception).

 ```js
 var errors = require('@google-cloud/error-reporting')();